-My interest in nutrition research developed during my nutrition degree where I got the opportunity to travel to Davis, California and work as a nutrition research assistant at the Western Human Nutrition Research Centre in Davis.
+My interest in nutrition research developed during my nutrition degree where I got the opportunity to travel to California and work as a Nutrition Research Assistant at the Western Human Nutrition Research Centre in Davis.

 During my 10-month work placement, I worked on a number of nutrition projects including in the area of the gut microbiome and cardiovascular health.

 I also undertook clinical research to better understand how we can advise, support and treat patients suffering from chronic, metabolic disorders including obesity and type 2 diabetes.

 During the last year of my human nutrition degree, I conducted in-depth research into the links between taste perception and physical activity and how this impacts our dietary intake and eating behaviours.
 Additionally, I got the opportunity to contribute my research findings the study titled ‘Sweet and Umami Taste Perception Differs with Physical Activity in Males’ published in the Nutrients journal.

 In the Summer 2019, I volunteered as a nutrition student alongside a multi-disciplinary team of healthcare students and professionals in Kisiizi Hospital, South Western Uganda.